githubtraining/introduction-to-github-apps/responses/01_merge-success.md

 ### :keyboard: Activity: Connecting actions on GitHub to events and payloads

 1. Return to your unique smee.io link, accessible via your [settings]({{ repoUrl }}/settings/hooks) if you closed it
-1. Identify your most recent webhook event
+1. Identify the webhook event that was triggered.
+Remember, you edited the pull request title
 1. Post the event exactly as it's written in smee.io in a comment on this pull request

 <hr>